ioccc-src/winner/bugs.md

 ## [1990/westley](1990/westley/westley.c) ([README.md](1990/westley/README.md))
 ## STATUS: INABIAF - please **DO NOT** fix

-This entry will crash without an arg.
-At this time this is not considered worth fixing so it should not be fixed.
+This entry will very likely crash or do something strange without an arg.

-## STATUS: known bug - please help us fix

-However any input not a number > 0 will make the program enter an infinite loop.
+This entry will also enter an infinite loop if input is not a number > 0.
-This will be fixed in time but it's noted here for now.

 # 1991